 A plan has been adopted and is being implemented to further encourage growth and redevelopment.
 To help foster this goal the City has incentivized a number of mixed-use projects to provide an increase in multi-family housing units to create a downtown stock.
 You can follow our progress in implementing the Downtown Plan here.

-Downtown TIFs & Special Service Area Incentives
+Downtown TIFs, Special Service Area, and Opportunity Zone Incentives

-The City has also established an economic development special service area (SSA) to serve the Joliet City Center Core Area.
+The City established an economic development special service area (SSA) to serve the Joliet City Center Core Area.
 This SSA provides funding for a number of incentive grant programs to assist with both redevelopment and business startups within the Downtown Joliet and the commercial corridors that serve as entryways.

 Downtown Joliet is a diverse area serving as a major employment and entertainment center.
 CoStar estimates a downtown employment base of approximately 12,000.
 Multi-family housing is occurring in redevelopment projects increasing the residential population of downtown.
 Several high impact downtown anchors are mentioned below: